eesmer/DebianDC/Documentation/decisions/0001-initial-platform-and-ui-choice.md

 During the early stages of the project, the following goals were prioritized:

 - Making the installation process as automated as possible
 - Solving graphical interface requirements using simple and lightweight tools
 - Ensuring the system remains easy to understand and straightforward to intervene in when needed

+In line with these goals, the following core technology stack was selected for the initial releases.